 We really spread our message to many types of communities not just poor Latino communities.
 The impact that Crudos made went noticed because we spread ourselves out to even wealthier white communities as well.
 If we had stayed only in poor Latino communities Crudos and our activities would most likely not have been known.
 We stopped because it became too much about the band and music.
 It seemed that we were being pressured to play gig after gig and tour again and again, and it seemed that we were being cornered in a way that if we committed ourselves to gigging only we would loose our impact message wise, so we decided to stop the band.

-After Los Crudos you started the band Limp Wrist and exposed your sexuality.
-Why did you become involved in the gay rights issues so late?
+After Los Crudos you started the band Limp Wrist and expressed your sexuality.
+Why did you become involved in the LGBTQI rights issues so late?
 Why not talking about being gay when you were in Crudos?
 And what’s the story behind starting Limp Wrist, was this a serious project in the beginning?

 Actually, I was talking about being gay when Los Crudos were playing, it was when I first “came out” due to the conservativism within the many communities I felt it was important to talk about these issues.
 So I did.
 There were two songs on the Crudos LP that address the issues of love and sexuality.